Jaretbinford/Jaretbinford.github.io/_posts/2017-11-10-merge-two-attributes.md

 ---

-## Let's pretend...

-Our database has recorded two attributes for a user.
+Let's pretend our database has recorded two attributes for a user.
 The user's e-mail and the users username.
 The username is required to be the e-mail for the user.
 Due to a design decision, e-mails will no longer be recorded.
 As such we need to depricate the e-mail attribute and merge it to our username attribute to ensure all e-mails represent usernames.

 The steps to this process are as follows:

 1. Rename the old attribute (i.e. :user/email to :user/email-deprecated)
 2. Make the new attribute (:user/username)
 3. Migrate values from the old attribute to the new attribute

    It should be noted that if you have a lot of data to merge you will want to appropriately batch the merge transactions.
 This is also not a solution for bad schema design and it should not be relied upon to correct what are in reality schema design problems.  d/history will still point to the previous entry
     and :db/ident is not t-aware.

-     Please see Stu's blog post http://blog.datomic.com/2017/01/the-ten-rules-of-schema-growth.html
+Please see Stu Halloways blog post http://blog.datomic.com/2017/01/the-ten-rules-of-schema-growth.html

 {% highlight clojure %}
       (ns merge.core
        (:import datomic.Util)
          (require [datomic.api :as d]